 Where possible I’ll provide the links to the necessary download locations.

-You either have an pre installed bluetooth adapter in your computer or you can buy one in the shop (make sure it’s linux compatible).
+You either have a pre-installed Bluetooth adapter on your computer or you can buy one in the shop (make sure it’s Linux compatible).

 As we’re using Ubuntu Studio, you can download the DVD Image and burn it to DVD.

 Make sure you’ve got a Wii Remote with enough power.

 Open a terminal session in Ubuntu then copy and paste the following instructions:

 Sometimes it comes in handy to know your gear so, at this point, you can turn on the Wii remote to scan by pressing 1 and 2 simultaneously (all the lights will flash) then running:

 After you installed the necessary packages, you will be able to give it the first shot by entering wmgui in a terminal window

 Select “connect” from the file menu, press 1+2 on the Wiimote when prompted then click OK.
 Lights and rumble can be turned on and off from the controls menu, and which inputs are displayed from the settings menu.
 Using this, you can test the IR camera (I didn’t have infrared lights so I used a candle (BE VERY CAREFULL WITH OPEN FIRE IN AND AROUND YOUR LIVING AREA not to set the place on fire)), the accelerometers, and check the inputs from the Nunchuck or Classic Controller.

 Now you know the basic set-up is working (your computer running Ubuntu Studio, your Bluetooth adapter, your Wii Remote, and the “connection” between it all).